Rights of Accused Students

-Disciplinary proceedings conducted by the School are subject to the Student Privacy and FERPA Policy.
+Disciplinary proceedings conducted by the School are subject to the FERPA Policy.
 Please see the FERPA Policy for more detailed rules in relation to information disclosure.

 Any information gathered in the course of an investigation may be subpoenaed by law enforcement authorities as part of a parallel investigation into the same conduct or required to be produced through other compulsory legal process.

 In the absence of any legal action or current School investigation, conduct records may be destroyed or disposed of upon completion of their use and generally will be destroyed at the end of their retention period.
 The appropriate method of destruction depends on the record’s physical form or medium and subject matter or content.
 They should not be placed in unsecured trash or recycling receptacles unless first rendered unrecognizable.
 Paper records will be redacted, burned, or shredded, and electronic records will be destroyed or erased.
 Absent any special instructions or unique circumstances, retaining any record past its mandatory retention period should be on an exceptions-only basis after weighing the potential usefulness of the Record against cost or space limitations.